 If you want to use a router VPN to secure all of your devices — or just connect to more devices than your VPN service allows — you’re looking for the best VPN for router.

 By configuring a VPN on your router, you can tunnel your devices through the VPN in your home without having to install an app or manually configure the VPN on each device.

 With a VPN-enabled router, even your visitors’ devices and your smart TV can have a secure connection.

-How to choose a VPN for a router?
+How to choose a VPN for your router?

 The important elements to consider when shopping for a VPN for router are the same as they are when buying for any other VPN.

 When sharing large files or streaming, some people will notice a significant variation in speed.
 ExpressVPN is a superb alternative if your VPN use case necessitates speed.

 The VPNs on this list of the best VPN for router are secure, private, and provide a variety of protocol and encryption options.